Rate of Return Calculator

 The rate of return definition

-There are other measures which reflect return from different perspectives:
+There are other measures that reflect return from different perspectives:

 How to calculate rate of return on investment – the rate of return formula